mediachain/mediachain/docs/kittengrad.md

 The choice should be deterministic, so that all correct transactors should make the same decision in the absence of network failures:
 - If there is only one block proposed, the choice is obvious.
-- If there are more, then the transactor votes for the block with the higest index.
+- If there are more, then the transactor votes for the block with the highest index (most transactions).
 - If two blocks have the same height, then the transactor chooses by comparing block hashes.

 The transactor then broadcasts a Vote message, indicating the chosen block and awaits